 Furthermore, in exercising their right to data portability pursuant to Article 20 (1) GDPR, the data subject has the right to have the personal data transmitted directly from one controller to another, where technically feasible and provided that this does not adversely affect the rights and freedoms of others.

-In order to assert the right to data portability, the data subject may contact an employee of STP Informationstechnologie AG at any time.
+In order to assert the right to data portability, the data subject may contact an employee of STP Informationstechnologie GmbH at any time.

 g) Right to object